 In Egypt, Handicap International aims to make comprehensive, high quality community-based rehabilitation available to people with disabilities by providing support and training to national authorities and local service providers.
-Handicap International employs eight national staff and one expatriate to carry out its projects in Egypt.
+Handicap International employs eight national staff and three expatriates to carry out its projects in Egypt.

 Members of the Movement for the Rights of People with Disabilities, along with other stakeholders in Egyptian society, have all expressed their desire for change.
 They have successfully campaigned for the establishment of the National Council on Disability Affairs, an institution that now needs support in order to cement its legitimacy.